jonshiach/graphics-notes/_pages/03_textures.md

 const char *path = "../assets/mario_small.png";
 ```

-and change the $(u, v)$ co-ordinates back so that the texture fills the rectangle.
-Compile and run the program and you should see the image shown in {numref}`GL_NEAREST-figure`.
+And change the $(u, v)$ coordinates back so that the texture fills the rectangle.
+Compile and run the program, and you should see the image shown in {numref}`GL_NEAREST-figure`.

 ```{figure} ../_images/03_GL_NEAREST.png
 :width: 500